Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, MusicParks & Recreational Areas.

 Location.
 40° 53.171′ N, 74° 34.298′ W. Marker is in Dover, New Jersey, in Morris County.
-Marker is on West Blackwell Street east of Baker Avenue, on the left when traveling west.
+It is on West Blackwell Street east of Baker Avenue, on the left when traveling west.
 Touch for map.
 Marker is in this post office area: Dover NJ 07801, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Saint Mary’s Church (approx. 0.4 miles away); Old Stone Academy (approx. 0.8 miles away); St. John’s Church (approx. 0.8 miles away); Port Oram Community (approx. 1.1 miles away); Morris Canal (approx. 1.1 miles away); Quaker Meeting House (approx. 1½ miles away); The Bridget Smith House (approx. 1.6 miles away); a different marker also named Bridget Smith House (approx. 1.6 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Saint Mary’s Church (approx. 0.4 miles away); Old Stone Academy (approx. 0.8 miles away); St. John’s Church (approx. 0.8 miles away); Port Oram Community (approx. 1.1 miles away); Morris Canal (approx. 1.1 miles away); Quaker Meeting House (approx. 1½ miles away); The Bridget Smith House (approx. 1.6 miles away); a different marker also named Bridget Smith House (approx. 1.6 miles away).
 Touch for a list and map of all markers in Dover.

 Paid Advertisement